WordPress/gutenberg/components/server-side-render/README.md

 ## Output

-Output is using the `render_callback` set when defining the block.
-For example if `block="core/archives"` as in the example then the output will match `render_callback` output of that block.
+Output uses the block's `render_callback` function, set when defining the block.

 ## API Endpoint

-API endpoint for getting the output for ServerSideRender is `/gutenberg/v1/block-renderer/:block`.
-It accepts any params which are used as `attributes` for the block's `render_callback` method.
+The API endpoint for getting the output for ServerSideRender is `/gutenberg/v1/block-renderer/:block`.
+It accepts any params, which are used as `attributes` for the block's `render_callback` method.